insure logo

 Powered by:

-Most expensive ZIP codes for home insurance rates in Maine
+Most expensive ZIP codes for home insurance in Maine

-Below is a list of some of the most expensive ZIP codes in Maine for homeowners insurance.
+Below are average rates for some of the most expensive ZIP codes in Maine.

 ZIP codeAverage annual rateAverage monthly rate